Symptoms

 Settings Permanent SEO-safe 301 redirect from HTTP to HTTPS at Plesk > Domains > example.com > Hosting settings

-The operation fails might show the following error:
+The operations might fail with the following error:

 Cause

-are overriding the settings configured at the Service Plan level.
+The pre-defined shell set in the file /usr/local/psa/admin/conf/site_isolation_settings.ini overrides the settings configured at the Service Plan level:

 Resolution